gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-3.md

 ## ZeroTier and Salt

 I have written a [salt formula](https://github.com/gamingrobot/salt-formula-zerotier) for managing ZeroTier with salt.
-It allows interacting with the local agent and with the network controller's API.
+It allows interacting with the local agent and the network controller's API.

 [**Part 1: The Adventure Begins**](/posts/homelab-adventure-part-1/)
 [**Part 2: Configuration Management**](/posts/homelab-adventure-part-2/)